The Ultimate Guide to Heart Rate Variability (HRV): Part 4

 Why is that?
 I’ve stressed how the morning routine is all about avoiding confounding factors, and it does make intuitive sense that the night might be a good way to get all sorted out without effort.
 Well, not so fast.

 This can be counterintuitive, but if you measure during the night, your HRV will depend on your sleep stage.
 This is exactly the principle behind using HRV to detect sleep stages.
 Basically, HRV changes during sleep stages, and therefore devices that can measure your heart rate rhythm during the night, use this information to estimate sleep stages.
 It follows that of course if the sleep stage affects HRV, the HRV reported in the morning is also affected by when during the night it was measured.
+Additionally, the circadian rhythm will also play a role, as shown below for an article I put together with Oura:

 This is why the sporadic measurement taken by certain devices during the night are not useful.
 Similarly triggering a measurement just before waking up or at a certain hour would make no sense — the sleep stage becomes an additional confounding factor over which you have no control.
 What data shall we use then to trust a night measurement?
 We have a few options: the average of the entire night, the average between certain hours, or only measure during deep sleep as some suggest.

-Note however that the idea that collecting data during deep sleep is better, is merely a theory, as there is no “reference check” that you can do to determine if your final value is “better” (what does better even mean? consider that a recent study identifying deep sleep as one of the most effective moments to measure HRV derived this conclusion based on the fact that the data was highly correlated with morning rMSSD!).
+Finally, the idea that collecting data during deep sleep is better, is merely a theory, as there is no “reference check” that you can do to determine if your final value is “better” (what does better even mean? consider that a recent study identifying deep sleep as one of the most effective moments to measure HRV derived this conclusion based on the fact that the data was highly correlated with morning rMSSD!).
 As we have seen in the previous post, morning measurements can capture stress from different sources very well (no need to take my word, just look at the data), hence there is really no better way (since the task is just to capture stress effectively), just use what you prefer.

 Another important consideration when measuring outside of the morning routine is that the time at which you worked out, will have a large impact.
 For example, if you work out in the evening, your HRV during the night will most likely take some time to go back to normal, and therefore your Oura (or other night tracker) data might think you need more rest, while a morning measurement might reflect better your full recovery.
 If your workout schedule is more consistent (for example you train every day in the morning), then it does not really matter what method you use, and both morning and night measurements should show the same trends.